-Figure 5(a) shows the best optimization stress of both algorithms running for about the same amount of time.
+Figure 5(a) shows the best optimization stress of both algorithms achieved with the same amount of running time.
 For Tree and FatTree topologies TVMPP is slightly better than NetDEO, by 3.25% and 2.53% respectively.
 However, for BCube topology, NetDEO outperform TVMPP by 21.4%.

-NetDEO's slightly worse optimization results for Tree and FatTree can be attributed to the unusual server setup that each server can only host a single service3.
-This setup heavily restricts the search space so that only two-displacement neighborhood exploration is possible, which limits the effectiveness of stochastic search algorithms such as NetDEO.
-However, interestingly, although NetDEO suffer from the similar effects for BCube, its performs significant better than TVMPP.
+NetDEO's slightly worse optimization results for Tree and FatTree can be attributed to the unusual server setup that each server can only host a single service node (i.e., the "simplified" CN setup used in order to compare with TVMPP). - this setup heavily restricts the search space so that only two-displacement neighborhood exploration is possible, which limits the effectiveness of stochastic search algorithms such as NetDEO.
+However, interestingly, although NetDEO suffer from the similar effects for BCube, it performs significant better than TVMPP.
 We believe this is due to TVMPP's weakness on this topology-BCube, as well as other hypercube variant topologies, organize servers in high dimensional space, which cause the K-means clustering algorithm, a critical component of TVMPP, to perform poorly.

 Note that, instead of comparing the running time between NetDEO and TVMPP, we let both algorithms run for about the same amount of time.
 This is because like NetDEO, TVMPP also has a running time-optimization trade off, which makes comparing both metric at the same time meaningless.
-TVMPP requires the number of clusters (i.e., K in the K-means clustering algorithm) as one of its parameter.
+TVMPP requires the number of clusters (i.e., K in the Kmeans clustering algorithm) as one of its parameter.
 However, determining the optimal value of K is an open hard problem.
 To work around the problem, TVMPP runs the cluster-and-cut algorithm multiple times using a series of K values, and pick the best optimization.
 Figure 5(b) shows that the improvement of TVMPP optimizations as we run it for more K values.

-C. Experiment 2: Incremental Optimization
+D. Experiment 2: Incremental Optimization

-Using the optimized deployment schemes generated in the previous experiment as the existing service node placements, we simulate realistic workload / traffic pattern changes in the data center by manually scaling up and down the traffic and resource requirements of 12 applications (102 service nodes, or about 10% of all nodes and traffic flows).
-The goal of this experiment is to recover the performance degradation by finding new placements with stress no greater than that of the original optimized placements.
+Using the optimized deployment schemes generated in the previous experiment as the existing service node placements, we simulate realistic workload / traffic pattern changes in the data center by manually scaling up and down the traffic and resource requirements of about 10% deployed nodes.
+Particularly, three applications reduce their traffic rates and resource requirements, two by 75%, and one by 50%; nine applications increase their traffic rates and resource requirements, one by 50%, five by 100%, two by 150%, and one by 200%.

+Possible reasons of these changes are: natural workload change over time, tenant service upgrade, SLA revision, etc. The optimization objective of this experiment is, thus, to recover the system stress degradation by finding new placements with stress no greater than that of the original optimized placements.
 We compare the performance of NetDEO and TVMPP in terms of the running time and the number of displaced service nodes in their solutions (the smaller value the better for both metrics).

 As shown in Figure 6, NetDEO outperforms TVMPP with dominating factors.
 With respect to Tree, FatTree and BCube topologies, NetDEO is 67.25%, 95.54% and 98.40% faster, and moves 26.55%, 78.41% and 98.66% less number of service nodes than TVMPP.
 The dominating success is well expected for NetDEO, because it is designed with incremental optimization in mind, while TVMPP is not.
 TVMPP treats the slightly altered setup as a totally new problem and solves it from scratch.
-The changes in the traffic matrix leads to a different partitioning sequence which in turn yields to different service-server mappings.
+The changes in the traffic matrix leads to a different partitioning sequence which in turn yields to different service - server mappings.
 And as a consequence of this avalanche effect, with even a small change in traffic, the new solution of TVMPP is likely to be totally different from its previous solution.